lastland/scala-forklift/README.rst

 Schema aware database libraries like Slick have a representation of the data model that has to correspond to the actual database schema.
 The  representation is usually maintained using a description in form of configuration (e.g. xml,yml,...) or some kind API calls (scala sources).
 Managing this description and the actual database schema both by hand is redundant and thus entails unnecessary work and a source of mistakes and inconsistencies.
 To overcome this we need to only maintain one of the two and generate the changes to the other from it.

 Scenario A (rejected)
+^^^^^^^^^^^^^^^^^^^^
 We could compare the representation before and after a change and try to generate scripts to migrate the database accordingly.
 However this approach is very limited as we are comparing two static snapshots and it is not unambiguous how to get from one to the other.
 Renaming a column can not be distinguished from removing one column and adding another one.
 More complicated changes like splitting of tables or else cannot be clearly detected either.
 This approach may work for simple cases like added or deleted tables and columns, which may be the most common.
 But it surely needs manual (redundant) work whenever the change is ambigious or just more complex than supported.

 Scenario B (chosen)
+^^^^^^^^^^^^^^^^^^
 We describe how the database needs to change and then generate the description required by Slick to build its data model representation automatically from the database schema.
-This works without any complication (like fallbacks to manual work) with an out-of-the-box generator which could be shipped with Slick.
+This works without any complication (like fallbacks to manual work) with an out-of-the-box generator which could be shipped with a migration tool.
 However, with an out-of-the-box code-generator you obviously loose flexibilty regarding your code.
 This may be not be a problem in most cases at this is only the data model description code.
 But if you want to influence it (e.g. to map names in your own style, or add doc comments), it would be.
 The flexibility can however be achieved with a customizable code generator.
 In the most flexible case, Slick could just build a data model representation from the actualy database schema and hand it to a user provided script that can do arbitrary code generation or anything based on the data model.

 We suggest that Scenario B is the most satisfying one of all choices.